Convergence to Utility Maximization and the Indifference Hypothesis: Design of the Experiment

-The lotteries at the two ``hard'' binary menus $\{B1,B2\}$ and $\{C1,C2\}$, moreover, were constructed so as to also allow for testing Independence.
-Indeed, letting $R:=(1,0,0,0,0)$ be the fictitious lottery that assigns probability 1 to the zero prize and probability 0 to prizes 9, 10, 20 and 24, we have

-Thus, any expected-utility maximizing subject weakly prefers $B1$ to $B2$ if and only if they weakly prefer $C1$ to $C2$.
-This test for Independence is clearly different from existing and well-studied, Allais-type tests of that axiom such as the ``common-ratio'' and ``certainty'' effects in two respects: (1) both the monetary outcomes and probabilities are less extreme here; (2) within each pair, the two lotteries have the same expected value (12 and 6, respectively) and are unrelated by SOSD.
+The lotteries at the two difficult binary menus \{\textnormal{B1, B2}\} and \{\textnormal{C1, C2}\}, moreover, were constructed so as to also allow for testing Independence.
+Indeed, letting $R:=(1,0,0,0,0)$ be the fictitious lottery that assigns probability 1 to the zero prize and probability 0 to prizes 9, 10, 20 and 24, we have C1 $= \dfrac{1}{2}$B1 $+ \dfrac{1}{2}$R and C2 $= \dfrac{1}{2}$B2 $+ \dfrac{1}{2}$R. Thus, any expected-utility maximizing subject weakly prefers B1 to B2 if and only if they weakly prefer C1 to C2.
+This test for Independence is clearly different from existing and well-studied, Allais-type tests of that axiom such as the ``common-ratio'', ``common consequence'' and ``certainty'' effects in two respects: (1) both the monetary outcomes and probabilities are less extreme here; (2) within each pair, the two lotteries have the same expected value (12 and 6, respectively) and are unrelated by SOSD.
 Hence, the behavioural trade-offs in our test of Independence are different from those found in the typical tests of that axiom.

-Finally, our collection of 9 binary menus was also designed to test for Transitivity at five distinct triples of lotteries: $A1,D,A2$; $A1,B2,D$; $A1,B1,B2$; $A1,D,B1$; and $D,B2,B1$.
+Finally, our collection of 9 binary menus was also designed to test for Transitivity at five distinct triples of lotteries: A1,D,A2; A1,B2,D; A1,B1,B2; A1,D,B1; and D,B2,B1.
 The 3 pairs of lotteries within each triple feature different combinations of dominance/no-dominance relations, thereby leading to varying levels of ``difficulty'' across triples for subjects to ``pass'' the Transitivity test.
 We discuss these in the next section.